Broadcom (NASDAQ:AVGO) PT Raised to $500.00

-Broadcom (NASDAQ:AVGO) had its price target hoisted by stock analysts at Deutsche Bank Aktiengesellschaft from $475.00 to $500.00 in a research report issued to clients and investors on Friday, The Fly reports.
-The brokerage presently has a “buy” rating on the semiconductor manufacturer’s stock.
-Deutsche Bank Aktiengesellschaft’s price objective would suggest a potential upside of 11.08% from the company’s current price.
+Broadcom (NASDAQ:AVGO) had its price target upped by equities researchers at Deutsche Bank Aktiengesellschaft from $475.00 to $500.00 in a report released on Thursday, Benzinga reports.
+The brokerage currently has a “buy” rating on the semiconductor manufacturer’s stock.
+Deutsche Bank Aktiengesellschaft’s target price would indicate a potential upside of 10.82% from the company’s current price.

-Several other brokerages also recently weighed in on AVGO.
-Mizuho increased their price target on Broadcom from $480.00 to $490.00 and gave the stock a “buy” rating in a report on Friday.
-Barclays increased their price target on Broadcom from $450.00 to $500.00 and gave the stock an “overweight” rating in a report on Tuesday, January 26th.
-They noted that the move was a valuation call.
-Zacks Investment Research raised Broadcom from a “hold” rating to a “buy” rating and set a $439.00 price target for the company in a report on Wednesday, December 16th.
-Credit Suisse Group increased their price target on Broadcom from $480.00 to $580.00 and gave the stock an “outperform” rating in a report on Tuesday, March 2nd.
-Finally, Rosenblatt Securities reaffirmed a “buy” rating and set a $470.00 price target (up from $430.00) on shares of Broadcom in a report on Friday, December 11th.
-Five research analysts have rated the stock with a hold rating and twenty-four have given a buy rating to the stock.
-The company presently has an average rating of “Buy” and an average target price of $450.78.
+A number of other research firms have also recently commented on AVGO.
+Rosenblatt Securities boosted their target price on shares of Broadcom from $470.00 to $540.00 and gave the stock a “buy” rating in a research report on Friday, March 5th.
+Wells Fargo & Company boosted their target price on shares of Broadcom from $410.00 to $450.00 and gave the stock an “equal weight” rating in a research report on Thursday.
+Oppenheimer boosted their target price on shares of Broadcom from $500.00 to $575.00 and gave the stock an “outperform” rating in a research report on Thursday, March 4th.
+Morgan Stanley boosted their target price on shares of Broadcom from $521.00 to $538.00 and gave the stock an “overweight” rating in a research report on Monday, March 8th.
+Finally, Robert W. Baird reaffirmed a “buy” rating on shares of Broadcom in a report on Sunday, March 7th.
+Five equities research analysts have rated the stock with a hold rating and twenty-four have given a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and a consensus target price of $459.74.

-In related news, CEO Hock E. Tan sold 78,125 shares of Broadcom stock in a transaction dated Tuesday, December 8th.
-The stock was sold at an average price of $422.43, for a total transaction of $33,002,343.75.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director Eddy W. Hartenstein sold 530 shares of Broadcom stock in a transaction dated Tuesday, February 9th.
-The stock was sold at an average price of $473.14, for a total value of $250,764.20.
+In other news, Director Eddy W. Hartenstein sold 530 shares of the company’s stock in a transaction dated Tuesday, March 9th.
+The shares were sold at an average price of $439.86, for a total transaction of $233,125.80.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Hock E. Tan sold 14,025 shares of the company’s stock in a transaction dated Thursday, December 17th.
+The stock was sold at an average price of $424.90, for a total transaction of $5,959,222.50.
+Following the transaction, the chief executive officer now owns 217,832 shares of the company’s stock, valued at approximately $92,556,816.80.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 178,798 shares of company stock valued at $76,345,405.
-3.00% of the stock is currently owned by company insiders.
+In the last quarter, insiders have sold 101,203 shares of company stock valued at $43,576,187.
+3.00% of the stock is owned by insiders.

-Large investors have recently modified their holdings of the business.
-Miramar Capital LLC boosted its stake in Broadcom by 49.2% in the 4th quarter.
-Miramar Capital LLC now owns 18,476 shares of the semiconductor manufacturer’s stock worth $8,734,000 after buying an additional 6,089 shares during the last quarter.
-Lombard Odier Asset Management Europe Ltd acquired a new stake in Broadcom in the 3rd quarter worth about $1,357,000.
-S. R. Schill & Associates boosted its stake in Broadcom by 7.2% in the 4th quarter.
-S. R. Schill & Associates now owns 7,738 shares of the semiconductor manufacturer’s stock worth $3,388,000 after buying an additional 517 shares during the last quarter.
-Blue Chip Partners Inc. boosted its stake in Broadcom by 5.9% in the 4th quarter.
-Blue Chip Partners Inc. now owns 34,631 shares of the semiconductor manufacturer’s stock worth $15,163,000 after buying an additional 1,920 shares during the last quarter.
-Finally, Convergence Investment Partners LLC lifted its stake in shares of Broadcom by 4.6% in the 4th quarter.
-Convergence Investment Partners LLC now owns 5,394 shares of the semiconductor manufacturer’s stock valued at $2,362,000 after purchasing an additional 238 shares in the last quarter.
-80.62% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently added to or reduced their stakes in AVGO.
+Sawtooth Solutions LLC grew its position in shares of Broadcom by 22.2% during the third quarter.
+Sawtooth Solutions LLC now owns 4,326 shares of the semiconductor manufacturer’s stock worth $1,575,000 after acquiring an additional 786 shares during the last quarter.
+Commonwealth Equity Services LLC grew its position in shares of Broadcom by 7.9% during the third quarter.
+Commonwealth Equity Services LLC now owns 54,791 shares of the semiconductor manufacturer’s stock worth $19,961,000 after acquiring an additional 4,008 shares during the last quarter.
+Cullen Frost Bankers Inc. grew its position in shares of Broadcom by 11.0% during the third quarter.
+Cullen Frost Bankers Inc. now owns 19,983 shares of the semiconductor manufacturer’s stock worth $7,280,000 after acquiring an additional 1,983 shares during the last quarter.
+Cutter & CO Brokerage Inc. grew its position in shares of Broadcom by 41.8% during the third quarter.
+Cutter & CO Brokerage Inc. now owns 4,112 shares of the semiconductor manufacturer’s stock worth $1,498,000 after acquiring an additional 1,212 shares during the last quarter.
+Finally, STA Wealth Management LLC grew its position in shares of Broadcom by 4.5% during the third quarter.
+STA Wealth Management LLC now owns 1,941 shares of the semiconductor manufacturer’s stock worth $707,000 after acquiring an additional 84 shares during the last quarter.
+Institutional investors and hedge funds own 80.62% of the company’s stock.

 About Broadcom